ThialaMD/10_Scientific-Question/README.md

 2. The target sensor arrays utilized to collect the underlying data points
 3. The architectural setup and results of the statistical/analytical computing environment (Python)

+**Repository Files & Structure:**

+**`DI-Connect.zip`**: Contains the raw, uncompressed personal JSON telemetry and biomarker files extracted from the Garmin watch used to drive the analysis.

+**`Depression_Warning.ipynb`**: The primary data analytics environment (built via Google Colab) containing the data parsing, preprocessing, and statistical evaluation scripts.

+**`Slides Early Warning Detection Depression.pdf`**: The core 3-slide presentation detailing the clinical scientific question, sensor tracking arrays, and the data analytics architecture.